 US Fed to extend curbs on big bank buy backs, dividends through end of year

-The U.S. Federal Reserve will curb big bank capital distributions through the end of the year, meaning the likes of JPMorgan, Citi, Wells Fargo and Bank of America will be barred from share buybacks and will have to cap dividends into the new year.

-WASHINGTON: The U.S. Federal Reserve will curb big bank capital distributions through the end of the year, meaning the likes of JPMorgan Chase & Co, Citigroup Inc., Wells Fargo & Co and Bank of America Corp.will be barred from share buy backs and will have to cap dividends.
+WASHINGTON: The US Federal Reserve will curb big bank capital distributions through the end of the year, meaning the likes of JPMorgan Chase & Co, Citigroup., Wells Fargo & Co and Bank of America Corp. will be barred from share buy backs and will have to cap dividends.

 The central bank announced it would extend its existing policy of limiting capital payouts for banks with at least US$100 billion in assets, to ensure lenders have enough capital to weather the economic strain caused by the coronavirus pandemic.